Lesterpaintstheworld/terminal-velocity/chapter_frameworks.md

 - **Key Points**:
   - Case studies of human-AI collaborations.
   - Ethical dilemmas faced by characters.

+### Chapter 3: Economic Autonomy
+- **Theme**: The concept of economic autonomy in a world influenced by AI.
+- **Key Points**:
+  - Implications of AI on job markets.
+  - Perspectives from different characters on economic independence.

+### Chapter 4: Ethical Considerations
+- **Theme**: Ethical challenges posed by AI technologies.
+- **Key Points**:
+  - Conflicts arising from AI decision-making.
+  - Character dilemmas regarding AI ethics.

+### Chapter 5: Conclusion and Future Projections
+- **Theme**: Speculations on the future of AI and society.
+- **Key Points**:
+  - Predictions on AI's impact on economic systems.
+  - Reflections on human-AI relationships moving forward.
 - **Character Development**:
   - **Isabella**: Navigates her relationship with AI and her advocacy for their rights.
   - **Marcus**: Struggles with his skepticism and the potential benefits of AI.